dolfinx.fem.petsc

 Parameters:

-• a – A bilinear UFL form, the left hand side of the variational problem.
+• a – Bilinear UFL form, the left hand side of the variational problem.

-• L – A linear UFL form, the right hand side of the variational problem.
+• L – Linear UFL form, the right hand side of the variational problem.

-• bcs – A list of Dirichlet boundary conditions.
+• bcs – Sequecne of Dirichlet boundary conditions.

-• u – The solution function.
-It will be created if not provided.
+• u – Solution function.
+It is be created if not provided.

 • petsc_options – Options that are passed to the linear algebra backend PETSc.
 For available choices for the ‘petsc_options’ kwarg, see the PETSc documentation.